Common (rapper): 1996–1999: One Day It'll All Make Sense

-Initially scheduled for an October 1996 release, Common finally released his third album, One Day It'll All Make Sense, in September 1997.
+Initially scheduled for an October 1996 release, Common released his third album, One Day It'll All Make Sense, in September 1997.
 The album took a total of two years to complete and included collaborations with artists such as Lauryn Hill, De La Soul, Q-Tip, Canibus, Black Thought, Chantay Savage, and Questlove – a future fellow member of the Soulquarians outfit.
 The album, which made a point of eschewing any gangsterism (in response to questions about his musical integrity), was critically acclaimed and led to a major label contract with MCA Records.
 In addition to releasing One Day, Common's first child, daughter Omoye Assata Lynn, was born shortly after the release of the album.